mambans/AioFeed/README.md

 - Removing reruns from live feed.
 - Load more vods without leaving the main/feed page.

-* Small/normal delay ~1 sec (with no ads?)
+* Small/normal delay ~1 sec.
   (Notifications require website to be opened.)

 ### Youtube

-Youtube feed shows the 7 latest uploaded video from each followed/subscribed channel in the past 3 days.
+Youtube feed shows the 10 latest uploaded video from each followed/subscribed channel in the past 7 days.
 Doesn't auto refresh, can be manually refreshed from a button.

 Hovering a video displays an iframe of the video.

-This feed is pretty limited because of quite low quota/request limit.
+(This feed is pretty limited because of quite low quota/request limit.)